 Using the right beans for the kind of coffee you’re making is incredibly important, as is knowing what you like.
 Espresso beans vary from medium to dark roast as a general rule, with dark being more traditional.
-The extraction process with espresso means sour or bitter notes will be accentuated -- so, pick a coffee with few of these to begin with and your finished product will be more balanced.
+The extraction process with espresso means sour or bitter notes will be accentuated — so, pick a coffee with a few of these, to begin with and your finished product will be more balanced.

 Then, there’s the question of origin, ethics and simply what you want from the coffee company you choose.
 Are you going for reliable tradition, or an adventurous new startup with big, caffeinated dreams?